 itch-free lives.
 Get ready to learn how to improve your pet's life the holistic way!" -Dr Shawn Messonnier DVM

 Allergies Represent more than a Local Inflammation of the Skin

-believe that vaccinations, especially the rabies vaccines, are
+believe that adverse reactions from pet vaccinations, especially the rabies vaccines, are

 contributing to a lot of the "allergic" skin problems seen today,

 leading to a problem known as vaccinosis, which is characterized by

 itchy, dark, thickened skin; especially over the abdomen and under